IUDataStructuresCourse/course-web-page-fall-2023/lab3.md

-# Lab 3: Merge Sort with Linked Lists
+# Lab 3: Merge Sort on Linked Lists

 ## Background and Overview